 The early days

 Formed at a meeting at Sydney Town Hall in September 1959, the Australian Consumers' Association started out with about 50 members and 50 pounds in the bank.
-By April 1960, the first edition of CHOICE magazine was sent to 500 subscribers.
+In April 1960, the first edition of CHOICE magazine was sent to 500 subscribers.
 There was clearly a need – within a year, the magazine had 10,000 subscribers and by the end of the decade, more than 100,000.

 But CHOICE has always been more than just a source of product information.
 From the beginning, Ruby Hutchison wanted us to lead the charge against shonky practices and inadequate consumer protection laws.